prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 Recipe 0: How to create a LibreOffice macro {#howto}
 ------------------------------------------------------

 Whilst macros can be created in Writer and Draw too, in this specific tutorial, we will restrict ourselves to spreadsheets (Calc).
-To create a macro, just open the spreadsheet in LibreOffice and go to `Tools->Macros->Organize Macros->LibreOffice Basic`{.highlighter-rouge} menu.
-After that, if you want to create a macro specific to your spreadsheet (as usually is the case), expand your spreadsheet file on left and select `Standard`{.highlighter-rouge} and click `New`{.highlighter-rouge}.
+To create a macro, just open the spreadsheet in LibreOffice and go to `Tools->Macros->Organize Macros->LibreOffice Basic` menu.
+After that, if you want to create a macro specific to your spreadsheet (as usually is the case), expand your spreadsheet file on left and select `Standard` and click `New`.
 This will open the LibreOffice Macro Editor as a separate window.

 ![Macros Menu](/uploads/old/macros_menu.png)